fpaezf/CS2-RCON-Tool-V2/README.md

 - Conter-Strike 2 server manager tool: https://github.com/fpaezf/CS2-server-manager

-You can publish your comments, ask for new features or send your feedback on Reddit
+You can publish your comments, ask for new features or send your feedback on Reddit:
 - https://www.reddit.com/r/cs2/comments/172lgds/my_cs2_server_installerupdaterlauncher/